mickeyboxell/linkerd-lab/lab-3.md

 # Lab 3: Canary Deployments

+## Summary
+This lab walks through the process of installing and configuring Flagger, a progressive delivery tool.
+Flagger and Linkerd will be used to perform a canary deployment.

+### What Do You Need? ###
+* A Kubernetes cluster with Linkerd installed
+* A machine with the Linkerd CLI installed

 ## Install and Configure Flagger

 1. Ensure your `kubectl` is version 1.14 or greater or install Kustomize (https://github.com/kubernetes-sigs/kustomize)